jfitter/LM75/README.txt

 first library.
 Restart the IDE.

-LM75.chm contains the documentation for the classes.
+LM75.chm contains the documentation for the class.